 Via email and Zoom, February - June 2022

 Steve Locke (SL): Jeff, I never get tired of looking at your paintings.
 I am always struck by the use of color in your paintings.
-It is not just that the quality of the color isas pleasing to the eye, but to my thinking, the paintings seem structured by color and I mean this in an almost architectural way.
+It is not just that the quality of the color is pleasing to the eye, but to my thinking, the paintings seem structured by color and I mean this in an almost architectural way.
 Sure there is a more angular sort of activity in these new works, but in all of the work it seems that color is used as a way to create a scaffolding for the activity of the paintings.
 Am I nuts?
 Is this something you think about?

 Jeff Perrott (JP): Yes.
 I’m happy you started with looking and enjoyment—because I think both are crucial to the conceptual unfolding of the work, and intimately tied to it.
 It’s in this sense that, yes, that the paintings are structured by the language of color—and that the color is conditioned of course by the geometry, scale, the contingent process, etc. Scaffolding is a great word to describe how the main elements of the painting work together.